- SQL Server 2008 - How to Encrypt Your Data Using Transparent Data Encryption (TDE)

 A very important feature to prevent attacks and unauthorized access, Firewall is available in On-Premises (Windows Firewall and Third-Party Firewall) environments as well as Cloud environments and it serves to prevent unauthorized access to your database.

-The idea of the firewall is to block access from IPs that are not in the list of allowed IPs, so that attackers do not get any type of access, regardless of the technique used by them, which in practice is a very effective security against various types of attacks. .
+The idea of the Firewall is to block accesses from IP's that are not on the list of allowed IP's, causing attackers to not get any type of access, regardless of the technique used by them, which in practice is a very effective security against various types of attacks .

-Although not a DBA-specific activity (it is more than infra), the DBA must have knowledge of how a Firewall works, how to configure it and analyze the logs.
-Especially in cloud environments, scenarios where the DBA ends up “inheriting” this responsibility for managing database firewall rules are common.
+Although it is not an activity specifically for the DBA (it is more of an infra), the DBA must have knowledge about how a Firewall works, how to configure it and analyze the logs.
+Especially in Cloud environments, scenarios in which the DBA ends up “inheriting” this responsibility to manage the Firewall rules of databases are common.